Tonywuhk/realai.org/meta-learning.md

 ---
 # Meta-Learning

 Meta-learning occurs at a higher level than standard learning and improves the latter's performance.
 It is also referred to as "learning to learn".
 It is theoretically possible to add another level of learning and build a system that learns to learn to learn, but this is rarely done in practice.
+[Mishra & Rohaninejad et al. (2017)](https://arxiv.org/abs/1707.03141) propse temporal-convolution-based meta-learner (TCML), a deep stack of dilated 1D-convolutions over the temporal dimension.
+It is simple and generic, has no particular strategy or algorithm encoded into it, and can be viewed as a flavor of RNN that can remember information through the activations of the network rather than through an explicit memory module.

 Based on the standard learning task that is targeted at the lower level by the meta learner, research in this area can be further organized into the following lines: